 Monday, July 16, 2012 Watering Tips For Times Of Drought

 The drought and heat that we are experiencing this summer has not been seen for many years and can do a lot of damage to your trees, shrubs, and perennials if they are not managed properly.
 The yellowing and curled leaves, fruit drop and other symptoms are effects seen on plants right now, but there can be intermediate and long-term damage if watering is not done.
 Secondary damage may be increased by wild life and insects feeding on garden plants and fruits.
-Long term damage may be root damage, diminished winter hardiness, twig die back and eventual death.
-So here are a few things that can be done to lessen the damage done by drought.
+Long term effects may be root damage, diminished winter hardiness, twig die back and eventual death.
+Here are a few things that can be done to lessen the damage done by drought.

 Prioritize the watering of plants so the most susceptible are taken care of first.The first class of plants that should have high priority are your trees and shrubs.
 This is most important with any new plantings.
 New plantings would include any trees and shrubs that have been planted in the last two years.
 When watering these plants it is necessary to let the water trickle on the ground for a longer period of time.
-This will insure that water gets down to the roots that take up the water.
+This will ensure that water gets down to the roots that take up the water.
 If you go out and water for a short period of time, the water will not reach the roots where it needs to go.

-The next class of plants that should have medium to high priority is your perennials, fruits and nut trees, and newly planted grass or sod.
+The next class of plants that should have medium to high priority is your perennials, fruit and nut trees, and newly planted grass or sod.
 These plants have most of their roots in the top 6 inches of soil and if the drought gets severe, damage or complete death will occur if watering is not done.

 Lower priority plants in extreme drought would be established lawns, herb plants and annuals.
-The reason for annuals and herb plants is they require the most watering to keep alive and can be replaced inexpensively or can be replanted next year when adequate moisture is available.
+The reason for annuals and herb plants low priority is they require the most watering to keep alive and can be replaced inexpensively or can be replanted next year when adequate moisture is available.

 Lawns are composed of bluegrass and fescues that are adapted to drought conditions.
 They will go dormant in seasons of drought and will recover when the rains and cool weather appear in the fall.
 If you lightly water your grass during times of drought, the roots of the plants will stay shallow.
 When you stop watering, the roots will dry up and the plants will be more susceptible to drying out and death than plants that have not been watered.
-If you do mow the lawn the height should be increase by at least an inch to help shade and shield the crowns from drying out.
+If you do mow the lawn the height should be increased by at least an inch to help shade and shield the crowns from drying out.
 Keep foot and equipment traffic to a minimum as the crowns of the grass plants become brittle and can be easily damaged by walking on them.
 This is especially true when the grass is brown and brittle.